tichx/collaborative-photo-management/README.md

         - 500: Internal server error.
 - /v1/tags: create a new tag
     - POST: create a new tag with a name
+        - Required payload: {"name": "Selected"}, name refers to the tag name you want to have.
         - 201  tag created
         - 401: x-user is missing from header or user is not authenticated
         - 500: internal server error